 A common flag?

-There have been attempts to create common Israeli-Palestinian flags but these are rare and far-between, usually initiatives by some individual or miniscule groups.
+There have been attempts to create common Israeli-Palestinian flags, but these are rare and far-between, usually initiatives by some individual or miniscule groups.
 The basic situation is that of one people controlling another people, and so talking about symmetry is immaterial.
 The Palestinians oppose any normalization, as long as they are in this situation.
 Most Israelis are not willing to acknowledge it.

 There is no mood for cooperation on either side, and except for some NGOs, especially in the Israeli left wing, most people are quite pessimistic about any form of peace.
 In any case, the Israelis who form joint initiatives are considered as traitors on their side, and so are the Palestinians who cooperate by their own side.
-And yet, the two people co-exist in the same territory, they work together, sometimes even socialize, laugh together, eat together, and then clash every now and then.
-Most of the time, they pass each other, side by side, ignoring the existence of the other as much as possible , as if they living in parallel worlds.
+And yet, the two people co-exist in the same territory, they work together, sometimes even socialize, laugh together, eat together, and then clash occasionally.
+Most of the time, they pass each other, side by side, ignoring the existence of the other as much as possible, as if they were living in parallel worlds.
 Most people arriving from the outside are perplexed by what they witness and are quite astonished it does not look like what they had expected, seeing the news back home.
 It is a very complex and unusual type of war.